A close up of solar panels on the roof of a house

 Multifamily Housing

-For multifamily housing developers and property owners, investing in clean energy can be an opportunity to access additional federal funds, reduce utility costs, and make the property more attractive to prospective tenants.
+For multifamily housing developers and property owners, investing in clean energy can be an opportunity to access additional funds and incentives, reduce utility costs, and make the property more attractive to prospective tenants.
 Clean energy measures such as better insulation, more efficient heating and air conditioning, electric vehicles (EVs) and EV chargers, and solar can cut energy costs while making the building healthier, safer, and more comfortable.

-The Nevada Clean Energy Fund can provide financial and technical resources to multifamily housing properties to realize the benefits of clean energy.
-Reach out to us about your project.
+The Nevada Clean Energy Fund provides financial and technical resources to multifamily housing properties to realize the benefits of clean energy.
+Reach out to us at affordablehousing@nevadacef.org about your project.
 In addition, multifamily properties can find other available clean energy resources below.

 Available Resources